 Other witnesses differed on this, with one saying all three attacked the boy.

 Rohde said when the door was "flung open" Diablo got spooked and was trying to "protect his home and family."
+All three dogs were leashed at the time but broke away, according to Rohde.

 Thursday’s decision doesn’t necessarily signal the end of the case.
 The owners can appeal the magistrate’s decision to Judge Fredric D. Rutberg.